nghttp2/nghttp2/README.rst

                            same with the linking resource will be downloaded.
         -s, --stat         Print statistics.
+        -H, --header       Add a header to the requests.
         --cert=<CERT>      Use the specified client certificate file.
                            The file must be in PEM format.
         --key=<KEY>        Use the client private key file.
 The file must be in PEM format.
+        --no-tls           Disable SSL/TLS.
+Use -2 or -3 to specify
+                           SPDY protocol version to use.
+        -d, --data=<FILE>  Post FILE to server.
+If - is given, data will be read from stdin.

     $ src/spdycat -nv https://www.google.com/
     [  0.025] NPN select next protocol: the remote server offers:
               * spdy/3